AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 ## Known limitations in Adobe Dynamic Media Classic 20.21.1

 * The **[!UICONTROL Server]** drop-down list is empty after updating to Adobe Dynamic Media Classic desktop app 20.21.1 - Scenario: You install and sign in to Adobe Dynamic Media Classic 20.20.1 or 20.20.2, then close the application.
 Then you update to Adobe Dynamic Media Classic 20.21.1.
-When you attempt to sign in, the **[!UICONTROL Server]** drop-down list in the **[!UICONTROL Sign in to your account]** dialog box is empty.
+When you attempt to sign in, the **[!UICONTROL Server]** drop-down list in the **[!UICONTROL Sign-in to your account]** dialog box is empty.
 To work around this issue, you must [manually clear the cache](#clear-cache) (see steps above).

 ## Known limitations in Adobe Dynamic Media Classic 20.20.1 (fixed in 20.20.2)

-**_Applies to Windows&reg; only &ndash; Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time by way of the desktop app UI.
+**_Applies to Windows&reg; only &ndash; Is there a limitation on the number of files that can be uploaded through the desktop app UI?_**<br>Yes, a maximum of 150 files can be uploaded at a time using the desktop app UI.

 **_Applies to Windows&reg; and macOS &ndash; How do I switch between companies?_**<br>To switch between companies, do the following: